 Taste of the Wild vs. Acana – Nutrition Comparison

-Before we begin our detailed nutrition discussion it is fair to say that both brands provide above average nutrition.
+Before we begin our detailed nutrition discussion, it is fair to say that both brands provide above-average nutrition.
 But which will come out on top?
-To make this article succinct, we’ve calculated the average calorie breakdown of all the dry food formulas of both Taste of the Wild and Acana.
+To make this article concise, we’ve calculated the average calorie breakdown of all the dry food formulas of both Taste of the Wild and Acana.

 Carbohydrates Content Comparison

 Carbohydrates are always the nutritional value that we prefer to discuss first and foremost as it can often help separate the wheat from the chaff.